Skip to main content

 Iskouhee Kirakosyan, Powell Gallery Curator,

-Powell Gallery Kathy Moore Making WishesFebruary 12, 2024 – March 04 2024, Dreams of Nature by Kathy Moore
+Powell Gallery Kathryn Moore Making WishesFebruary 12, 2024 – March 04 2024, Dreams of Nature by Kathryn Moore

 Open to the Public on Mondays, February 12, 26 and March 04, 2024 from 5:30 pm to 7:00 pm.